cakephp/docs/en/models/model-attributes.rst

 .. tip::

     The recommended recursive level for your application should be -1.
+    This avoids retrieving related data where that is unnecessary or even unwanted.
+This is most likely the case for most of your find() calls.
+    Raise it only when needed or use Containable behavior.

     You can achieve that by adding it to the AppModel::

         public $recursive = -1;

-    Raise it only when needed or use Containable behavior.

 order
 =====